-The shelf registration from May 5, 2016 was replaced by a new shelf registration statement on Form S-3 which became effective on July 6, 2018.
+The shelf registration statement that was filed in May 2016 was replaced by a new shelf registration statement on Form S-3 which became effective on July 6, 2018.
 The new shelf registration allows us to issue, from time to time at prices and on terms to be determined prior to the time of any such offering, up to \$100 million of any combination of common stock, preferred stock, debt securities, warrants and rights, either individually or in units.